-The fund rose by 15,1% in 2023.
-The benchmark index rose by 20,8% over the same period.
+The fund rose by 10,4% in 2023\.
+The benchmark index rose by 14,1% over the same period.
 The fund underperformed its benchmark index after taking into account management fees.
-This was primarily due to the fund's lower exposure to large Nordic pharmaceutical companies and large global technology companies, which had a negative impact on the fund's relative returns.
+This was primarily due to the fund's lower exposure to large Nordic pharmaceutical companies and large global technology companies, which had a negative impact on the fund's returns.
 In contrast, the fixed income holdings had a higher exposure to corporate bonds and emerging market bonds, which contributed positively.
 The exposure to catastrophe bonds in the alternative holdings also contributed positively to returns.

 The market was driven primarily by a decline to inflation across a broad front and the likelihood that the central banks have reached the end to their interest rate hikes.
-The World Index rose by 19,50%.
+The World Index\\ rose by19,50%.
 The US market posted the most strength, while the emerging markets rose slightly less.
-At year-end we had an overweight in equity investments.
+At year-end we had an overweight in equity investments relative to fixed income.
 During the year we sold our holdings in Montanaro Better World Fund and Fidelity Water & Waste, Following a weak start to the year, the SEK strengthened sharply at year-end.
 The Swedish market rates declined, which led bonds to outperform fixed income securities with a shorter duration.
+Emerging market bonds continued to post strength and we therefore took some profits after a longer period of good value growth and reduced our exposure to emerging market bonds.
+We also extended the duration on our Swedish fixed income holdings and continue to hold an overweight in credits.
+During the autumn we purchased holdings in the Jyske Danish Mortgage Bond Fund, which provides an attractive ongoing return.
+Within our alternative holdings we increased our exposure to Schroders Cat Bond Fund and Handelsbanken Räntestrategi Plus, while we made a corresponding decrease to our exposure in JPM Multi Managers Alternatives Fund.